 It makes me kind of sad that I haven’t been able to do much in the way of bootblacking this year so far.
-I have polished a couple of pairs of shoes and boots here and there, but overall, I have not really done as much as I or Master would like.
-I have felt really bad about it, but Master has been very understanding because my wrists have been very problematic for me this year.
+I have polished a couple of pairs of shoes and boots here and there, but overall, I have not really done as much as I or Master Pravus would like.
+I have felt really bad about it, but Master Pravus has been very understanding because my wrists have been very problematic for me this year.
 In fact, I recently had to have both wrists put back into place, because they just sublux so much.
-They have been healing up pretty well though, and Master asked me if I would polish his (semi) new work shoes.
+They have been healing up pretty well though, and Master Pravus asked me if I would polish his (semi) new work shoes.
 Truthfully, he got them a couple of months ago, but I have been dying to put that initial coat of polish on them anyway.

 So, as the night was getting late, I sat down and set up my little area to set to work.
-I promised Master that if my wrists got too sore, that I would go ahead and quit for the day, because I could always work on them again another day.
+I promised Master Pravus that if my wrists got too sore, that I would go ahead and quit for the day, because I could always work on them again another day.
 No biggie.
-Master put on an episode of Stargate Atlantis, and I began to remove his laces.
+He put on an episode of Stargate Atlantis, and I began to remove his laces.
 Here’s a before shot:

 These particular shoes do have a nice shiny finish to them, so I knew I would be able to really bring that out even more.
 I was also feeling the effects of a miniature latte he had bought me at that point, too, so I was feeling pretty perky.
 (Tee hee).
 I got them done in about an hour, that is with two coats of polish, and a coat of spit.
 (I was getting wet, sitting there, licking his boots.
 Mmmm. <3) When I finished shining them, I decided I was going to go ahead and apply a coat of edge dressing to them, because I love the way they really make the shoes POP.